 For Self Catering in Portreath, try our holiday accommodation in Cornwall.
 Sea Spray and Gulls Roost, now Pet Friendly are Golds Cornish Properties Holiday Cottages in Portreath and are located just yards from the beach with beautiful views over the beach and harbour.
 If you want a self catering holiday at the seaside in Cornwall then you want to be near the sea and beach – and you couldn’t get much nearer than these.

 Gulls Roost and Sea Spray are in an elevated position to maximise those stunning sea views.
 The beach and sea views are fantastic and have to be seen to be believed – you are literally just 50 yards from the beach.

 For your convenience there is free reserved parking for one vehicle per property at the Basset Arms Inn, Portreath.
 Beds are made up for your arrival and the cost of the holiday includes heating, electric, bed linen, towels and parking.

 Our self-catering properties in Portreath offer some of the best views over Portreath Beach.
 At the heart of Cornwall, Portreath is located in a great position to access all of Cornwalls excellent scenery and local attractions.

-Our self-catering properties are furnished to the highest standards with the idea of making them the perfect home away from home.
+Our self-catering properties are well furnished with the idea of making them the perfect home away from home.

 Enjoy relaxing in your own private accommodation after a busy day exploring the beautiful scenery and many attractions of Cornwall.

 Our amazing Self Catering Portreath Holiday Cottages in Portreath, Cornwall are perfect for your Cornish Holiday and perfect for bringing your pet.
-Portreath town itself is a small former fishing village nested in a stream valley between Perranporth and Hayle.
+Portreath town itself is a small former fishing village nestled in a stream valley between Perranporth and Hayle.
 Situated on the north coast of Cornwall our Self Catering Portreath Holiday Cottages receive the evening sun.
-Portreath is located between the towns of Redruth and Camborne, and is approximately 5 kilometers north of Redruth and lies within the Cornwall Area of Outstanding Natural Beauty.
-Our accommodations overlook Hayle and St Ives Bay and are ideally situated for viewing the local wildlife from the comfort of the indoors including Dolphins, Grey seals, Peregrine Falcons and more.
+Portreath is located between the towns of Redruth and Camborne, and is approximately 5 kilometres north of Redruth and lies within the Cornwall Area of Outstanding Natural Beauty.

 Pet Friendly Holidays in Portreath, at Sea Spray or Gulls Roost, will create memories to last.